TritonDataCenter/node-manta/docs/buckets-cli.md

 - Support `sign` (The S3 CLI calls it "presign") for buckets?

 # Out of scope questions

+This section includes questions I have about buckets and the node-manta CLI, but are likely out of scope for initial CLI work.

 - Support client-side encryption (CSE)?
 - Support a "wait" like `aws s3api wait ...` (see Appendix B)?